Why this site?

 Me and Computers

 I’ve enjoyed computers and computing ever since my first computer course at Michigan State during my sophomore year (1972).
 My first personal computer was a TRS-80 that I purchased in 1979.
 I enjoy learning new programming languages and techniques.
 I have done some work in FORTRAN, APL, COBOL, PL/I, Basic, Pascal, Forth, Java, C, C++, plus lots of languages related to data systems such as 4D, SAS, Focus, BrioQuery, and many others.
 I started using R in 2006 and it satisfied my itch for a programming language that provided an interactive connection with the data and the power of visualizations.
-Since then I have pretty much stuck to R.
+Since then I have pretty much stuck with R.

 I enjoy having a project to work on that combines some R coding and some simple data analysis.
 For the last year that has been Connecticut Covid stats or digging deep into the millions of rows of data exported from my iPhone and Apple Watch.
 I’m glad the internet was invented before I retired.